Glossary of Publishing Terms

 HARASSMENT

-Some predatory (big) self-publishing companies are notorious for the hard sell.
+Some predatory (big) online self-publishing companies are notorious for the hard sell.
 Once they get your contact, expect relentless harassment by telephone or email until you sign a contract.

 ISBN